About the Ontario County Mental Health Center

 - The OCMHC Canandaigua office is open Monday, Thursday and Friday: 8:00 am to 5:00 pm, and Tuesday and Wednesday 8:00 am to 7:30 pm.
-Our Geneva office is closed until further notice; this location is not adequate for social distancing.
+Our Geneva office is closed.

 - Phone calls received during the above business hours will be answered and triaged accordingly.

 - The majority of services will be offered in person or virtually using telehealth options, if appropriate.
 On-site telehealth appointments are also available (by appointment only) if clients have no internet or smartphone access.
 In-person services available as needed.

 - Referrals and discharges from hospital in-patient psychiatric units, hospital emergency departments, or other in-patient facilities will continue to be accepted and prioritized.

 - Clients receiving medication interventions will continue to be provided with prescription refills and support.

 - Clients who receive injectable medications will be offered an in-person, scheduled appointment with medical staff.